akanellopoulos/Room-Booking-System/README.md

 Three end-points are created with base path: /room.

+You can find the end-points on the swagger URL: http://localhost:8080/swagger-ui.html.

 The end-points are the following:

 1. A GET end-point that accepts two mandatory values: